-Analysis of results.
-An example for a single measurement for fail over latency given in Figure 9 represents the component-based case with one running component.
+Analysis of results: An example for a single measurement for fail over latency given in Fig. 9 represents the component-based case with one running component.
 Ten invocations before and after the failure event are recorded.
-The first ten invocations show a communication overhead between zero and one millisecond, which represents failure-free communication with the primary server component.
+The first ten invocations show a communication overhead between 0 and 1 ms, which represents failure-free communication with the primary server component.